Two-factor Authentication

 3. Scan the QR code with your authenticator app, or copy the manual key into the app.

-4. Enter the current 6-digit code from the app to confirm.
+4. Enter the current 6-digit code from the app to complete the setup.

 5. Conduit shows 8 single-use backup codes.
-Save them now; they are only displayed once.
-You can copy all codes, download them as a text file, or both.
+Save them now.
+Conduit shows them one time only.
+You can copy all the codes, download them as a text file, or both.

-From this point, every sign-in requires both your password and a fresh authenticator code.
+From this point, every sign-in needs both your password and a new authenticator code.

-If you sign in via Google or GitHub OAuth, the OAuth provider's own authentication handles the prompt and Conduit does not require an additional 2FA code in that flow.
-Setting up 2FA still protects password-based sign-ins.
+If you sign in through Google or GitHub OAuth, the OAuth provider handles the authentication, and Conduit does not ask for a 2FA code in that flow.
+2FA still protects the sign-ins that use a password.

 Backup codes

-Backup codes let you sign in if you lose access to your authenticator device.
-Each code works once and is then invalidated.
+A backup code lets you sign in when you lose access to your authenticator device.
+Each code works one time and then becomes invalid.

 The Two-factor auth page shows how many codes remain.
-When you're running low, regenerate a new set:
+When few codes remain, generate a new set:

 1. Open the user menu and go to Two-factor auth.